-Editor’s note: The following was written by Robert Wright, University of Nebraska Extension entomologist, for the university’s Cropwatch website.
+Editor’s note: The following was written by Emerson Nafziger, University of Illinois Extension crop production specialist, for the university’s Bulletin website.

 ATLANTIC, Iowa — Randall Baier was fresh out of high school in 1944, and he had one thing on his mind — enlisting in the service and fighting in World War II.